What Is Subarachnoid Hemorrhage?

 Rebleeding

-One of the most serious early complications is rebleeding, which can occur in the first 24 hours after aneurysmal SAH.
-Factors increasing the risk of rebleeding include:
+One of the most severe early complications is rebleeding, which can occur within the first 24 hours after the initial hemorrhage.
+Factors that increase the risk of rebleeding include:

-Rebleeding often leads to worse outcomes and can be fatal in many cases.
+Rebleeding often leads to worse outcomes and can be fatal.

 Vasospasm and Delayed Cerebral Ischemia

-Another significant complication is delayed cerebral ischemia, often resulting from vasospasm – the narrowing of blood vessels.
+Another significant complication is delayed cerebral ischemia, often resulting from vasospasm.
 This typically occurs between 4 and 14 days after the SAH.
-The risk of vasospasm is influenced by several factors, including the severity and location of the initial bleeding.
+Managing vasospasm involves several strategies:

-• Nimodipine: This medication is used to reduce the risk of poor outcomes.
+• Nimodipine: Used to reduce the risk of poor outcomes.

-• Euvolemia Maintenance: Keeping the right balance of body fluids is crucial.
+• Euvolemia Maintenance: Ensuring the right balance of body fluids.

-• Hemodynamic Augmentation: This involves increasing blood pressure to improve blood flow to the brain.
+• Hemodynamic Augmentation: Increasing blood pressure to improve blood flow to the brain.

-• Balloon Angioplasty and Vasodilators: In severe cases, these treatments can be used to open narrowed blood vessels.
+• Balloon Angioplasty and Vasodilators: Used in severe cases to open narrowed blood vessels.

 DALL·E 2024 03 28 16.31.15 A cartoon style educational illustration that visually explains What Happens When Pressure Builds Up in the Brain The image features a stylized f